 We love Ultra Low-Cost Carriers (ULCCs) and we’ve definitely missed WOW air.
 They used to offer extremely cheap flights between North American cities and Europe, via Iceland.

-But they tried to grow too quickly and went bankrupt last spring.
-This is obviously bad for prices, but it’s even worse considering Air Canada and Air Transat will merge and dominate transatlantic flights with a 60% market share.
+But they tried to grow too quickly and had to cease operations last spring.
+This is obviously bad for prices, but it’s even worse considering Air Canada will purchase Air Transat and dominate transatlantic flights with a 60% market share.

 The two different new WOW airs are as follows: